miracle-2003/qrmakerdocs/docs/environment-configuration.md

 ### 12. Import from CSV

-FoodTiger also support integration and working with excel files.
+QR Menu Maker also support integration and working with excel files.

 {% page-ref page="../define-basics/import-from-csv.md" %}